gomoob/php-websocket-server/README.md

 );
 ```

-If you want to write solid unit test we also provide the `\Gomoob\WebSocket\Client\WebSocketClientMock`
+If you want to write solid unit tests we also provide the `\Gomoob\WebSocket\Client\WebSocketClientMock`
 class.
 This class is a utility mock which is very easy to use.

 ```php